Miami, Ohio

-Miami is the autonym for the Miami people once of Ohio, Indiana, and Michigan.

-While there is no longer any place in the U.S. state of Ohio known simply as Miami, the term is a part of the name of several places in Ohio, as follows:
+Miami is the autonym for the Miami people (Miami–Illinois: Myaamiaki), a Great Lakes tribe who historically occupied territory in present-day U.S. states of Indiana, Michigan, and Ohio.
+While there is no longer any place in Ohio known simply as Miami, the term is part of the name of several places in the Miami Valley region of southwest Ohio.